Armen Alchian: Last years and death

-Alchian suffered from a neurodegenerative disease in the last six years of his life.
+One of his last public appearances was in May 2006 at an international conference at the UCLA, organized by Richard G. Hovannisian, on the challenges of sustainable development in Armenia, which was dedicated to Alchian.
+Around six years before his death Alchian's memory deteriorated according to Yoram Barzel.
+He suffered from a neurodegenerative disease in the last six years of his life.
 Alchian died of natural causes, in his sleep, at his home in Los Angeles on February 19, 2013, at the age of 98.

 Recognition and legacy

+In 1985 Mark Blaug listed Alchian as one of the "Great Economists Since Keynes".
 In a 2011 survey of around 300 economics professors in the U.S., Alchian ranked 17th among favorite living economists older than 60.
 He received the same points as Robert Fogel and Gordon Tullock.
 In 1984 Friedrich Hayek named Alchian and George Stigler his favorite economists "among the not really young ones."
 William R. Allen described him as "one of the superb economic analysts and teachers of the second half of the twentieth century."
 Walter E. Williams and Donald J. Boudreaux describe him as one of the top economists of the twentieth century and probably the greatest microeconomic theorist.

 Nobel Prize debate

 Alchian never received a Nobel Prize, but numerous economists, such as Hayek, Harry Markowitz, Michael Intriligator, William R. Allen, David R. Henderson, Donald J. Boudreaux, believe he deserved one.
 Hayek told Henderson in 1975: "There are two economists who deserve the Nobel prize because their work is important but won't get it because they didn't do a lot of work: Ronald Coase and Armen Alchian."
 Allen nominated Alchian for the Nobel Prize in 1986 and characterized him as "a giant who, because of his lack of pretension, is easily overlooked by laymen and even by some supposed professionals—who has greatly honored his profession and uniquely contributed to its usefulness."
-The Swedish economist Axel Leijonhufvud, who was a student and colleague of Alchian for thirty years, suggested in 1996 that "his lack of self-promotion and his abstentiousness from it I think is what more than anything else has kept him from the Nobel prize so far.
+Axel Leijonhufvud, who was a student and colleague of Alchian for thirty years, suggested in 1996 that "his lack of self-promotion and his abstentiousness from it I think is what more than anything else has kept him from the Nobel prize so far.
 I can find no other explanation of the behavior of my countrymen."